 It’s innovation, robotics, artificial intelligence, and so much more.
 Our broad range of manufacturing companies is proof of the kinds of cutting-edge technology being produced by advanced manufacturing operations.

 Our cleantech companies are powering the nation’s transition to more sustainable operations — think reducing carbon emissions, producing renewable energy, and building resilient cities.
-Among our flagship companies are Bloom Energy, manufacturer of hydrogen fuel servers, and Enovix, developer of ultra-high performance batteries.
+Among our flagship companies are Bloom Energy, manufacturer of hydrogen fuel servers with operations spanning over 325,000 square feet in Fremont, and Enovix, developer of ultra-high performance batteries.

 Meanwhile, our life sciences cluster is changing the world by creating innovative solutions to prevent brain aneurysms, screen for cancer risk, and create low-cost drug alternatives, with innovations from groundbreaking companies like Boehringer Ingelheim and Thermo Fisher Scientific, among others.

 And we didn’t get our nickname of “The Hardware Side of The Bay” for nothing.
 Our emerging tech and electronics sectors power advancements in smart manufacturing, robotics, artificial intelligence, and Industrial Internet of Things (IIoT).
-Automotive manufacturer Tesla, semiconductor equipment manufacturer Lam Research, and computer hardware manufacturer Seagate are just a few of our landmark residents in these fields.
+Automotive manufacturer Tesla, electric vehicle manufacturer Lucid, semiconductor equipment manufacturer Lam Research, and one of the world’s largest hard drive manufacturers Seagate are just a few of our landmark residents in these fields.

 Bringing Manufacturing Home to Fremont